List of masses by Anton Bruckner

 Anton Bruckner was a devoutly religious man, and composed numerous sacred works.
 Among these are seven Masses, two requiems, and sketches for two additional Masses and one requiem.

 The three early Masses, composed between 1842 and 1844 during Bruckner's stay in Windhaag and Kronstorf, were short Austrian Landmessen (country Masses) for use in local churches.
 The lost Requiem for men's choir and organ, composed in 1845, the Requiem in D minor, composed in 1849, and the Missa solemnis, composed in 1854, were composed during Bruckner's stay in Sankt Florian.
 The three Masses, Mass No. 1 in D minor, Mass No. 2 in E minor and Mass No. 3 in F minor, which Bruckner composed after eight years of study with Simon Sechter and Otto Kitzler, are the most advanced and elaborate of these compositions.

 Windhaag and Kronstorf

-During his stay as schoolteacher's assistant in Windhaag (3 October 1841 - 23 January 1843) and Kronstorf (23 January 1843 - 23 September 1845), Bruckner composed three Landmessen, the Windhaager Messe, the Kronstorfer Messe and the Messe für den Gründonnerstag.
+During his stay as a schoolteacher's assistant in Windhaag (3 October 1841 – 23 January 1843) and Kronstorf (23 January 1843 – 23 September 1845), Bruckner composed three Landmessen: the Windhaager Messe, the Kronstorfer Messe and the Messe für den Gründonnerstag.
 These Masses were intentionally simple, because they were intended for the meagre resources of the local village churches.